 - Whole-grain bread and cereals, rice and pasta

 - Legumes (dried peas, dried beans, and lentils)

 - Saturated oils and table spreads

 It is not possible to get enough plant stanols and sterols to help lower cholesterol from the foods we eat.
-However, there is a range of foods which have been fortified with added plant stanols and sterols, like margarine, fat spreads and yogurt drinks.
+However, there is a range of foods that have been fortified with added plant stanols and sterols, like margarine, fat spreads, and yogurt drinks.
 Check the food labels and ingredient lists to see if the food has added plant sterols.

 What is the best drink to lower cholesterol?

 Drinks that have antioxidant compounds or are low in saturated fat are a good option for lowering cholesterol levels, such as green tea, soy milk, oat drinks, and drinks containing sterols and stanols, like fortified yogurt drinks, milk, and fruit juices.

 Plant sterols supplements